 The best place to visit in the Cotswolds?
 Where to find the most charming Cotswolds villages?
 Is Bourton on the Water one of the best places to live in the Cotswolds?
 Or is it only a tourist attraction?

 So many questions about the top things to do and places to see in the Cotswolds, England. 🙂

-The Cotswolds is a designated Area of Outstanding Natural Beauty (just one visit and you’ll be able to see why!) and really does have something for everyone.
+The Cotswolds is a designated Area of Outstanding Natural Beauty.
+Just one visit and you’ll be able to see why!
+It really does have something for everyone.
 Whether you want to get back to nature, sample the finest gastronomic fayre or see crucial places of British history, the region has it all.

 With so much going on, it can be hard to know where to visit, especially as the region covers almost 800-square miles and five counties.
 So, to help you with your Cotswolds visit, here are our top must-visit Cotswolds destinations so you can see the best of what the region has to offer.
 Then, you can decide which one to add to your bucket list ideas UK.

-(Probably the best things to do in Cotswold!)
+(Probably the best tourist attractions & things to do in Cotswold!)

 The city of Bath is not only a must-visit destination for the Cotswolds but a city break in itself.
 Bath, as the name suggests, is most famous for its exquisite Roman baths.
 The Roman Baths Museum is a fascinating trip back in time to see what the baths were like in Roman times.
 Afterwards, you can feel like a modern-day Roman by enjoying the natural thermal waters at Thermae Bath Spa.
 Finally, no trip to Bath is complete without trying the famous Bath bun, also known as the Sally Lunn Bun.

 Bath is a place to fall in love with and it’s a huge tourist attraction in the Cotswolds.
 Is Roman bath on your bucket list of top things to do in Cotswolds? 😉